Zickydeng/RobhinHood-clone/README.md

+## RobhinHood-Clone
+It is a REACT app that fetches stocks data from Finhub api and display a real-time stocks prices.
+It is also very responsive and interactive.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: